healixloo/hertz/index.md

 ### Support or Contact

 Having trouble with our research?
-Check out our [website](https://healixloo.github.io/group_neri/) or contact support (jing.lu@leibniz-fli.de) and we’ll help you sort it out.[View On GitHub](https://github.com/healixloo/group_neri)
+Check out our [website](https://healixloo.github.io/group_neri/) or contact support (jing.lu@leibniz-fli.de) and we’ll help you sort it out.
+[View On GitHub](https://github.com/healixloo/group_neri)